As you may or may not know we have several guides on fullframe E-mount lenses:

 - All of Sony’s MK II lenses (or generally their latest releases) are very compelling and in every case a great update over the predecessor.
 Don’t buy any of the early/older Sony FE lenses new (especially the ZA ones), it is not worth it.

-- All the Sigma DG DN lenses are also a great improvement over the old former DSLR designs with built-in adapter of which most seem to have been discontinued by now.
+- All the Sigma DG DN lenses are also a great improvement over the old former DSLR designs with built-in adapter of which most seem to have been discontinued by now (not so sure yet about the new 50mm 1.4 DG DN though).

 - Some of the latest Samyang lenses look really good, especially the 50mm 1.4 AF MKII and 135mm 1.8 AF but also the 85mm 1.4 AF MKII and 24mm 1.8 AF.
 I was never really happy with any of their lenses in the past, but I decided to try and get a hold of some of the newer ones and review them.
 They might have finally hit the mark.